 Side Effects of Orange

-Orange is a very healthy fruit, and its is considered generally safe for consumption, but excessive intake can lead to some uncomfortable symptoms, like abdominal cramps and diarrhea.
+Orange is a very healthy fruit, and it is considered generally safe for consumption.
+However, excessive intake can lead to some uncomfortable symptoms, like abdominal cramps and diarrhea.

-However, the orange fruit is also rich in dietary fiber, and provides good amounts of B complex vitamins, mainly B1 (thiamin), B5 (panthotenic acid), B6 (pyroxidine), and B9 (folate).
-These vitamins play an important role in cellular regeneration and proper brain functioning, as well as in energy production.
+However, the orange fruit is also rich in dietary fiber and provides good amounts of B complex vitamins, mainly B1 (thiamin), B5 (panthotenic acid), B6 (pyridoxine), and B9 (folate).
+These vitamins play an important role in cellular regeneration, proper brain functioning, and energy production.
 For this reason, oranges are highly recommended during pregnancy in order to ensure a healthy development of the fetus and prevent any birth defects.
-Other essential nutrients, present in small amount in oranges are B2 (riboflavin), B3 (niacin) y choline, as well as vitamins A (through carotene) and E (alpha-tocopherol).
+Other essential nutrients, present in small amount in oranges, are B2 (riboflavin), B3 (niacin) and choline as well as vitamins A (through carotene) and E (alpha-tocopherol).

 Additionally, the orange fruit is an adequate source of some important minerals, such as potassium and copper, which are necessary for blood pressure regulation and red blood cells production, respectively.
 The nutritional value of orange is rounded by small amounts of calcium and magnesium, among other minerals.